argilla-io/distilabel/docs/sections/how_to_guides/advanced/structured_generation.md

     ```

 !!!
 Note
-    Take a look at [`InstructorStructuredOutputType`][distilabel.steps.tasks.structured_outputs.instructor.InstructorStructuredOutputType] to see the expected format
+    Take a look at [`InstructorStructuredOutputType`][distilabel.steps.tasks.typing.InstructorStructuredOutputType] to see the expected format
     of the `structured_output` dict variable.

 The following is the same example you can see with `outlines`'s `JSON` section for comparison purposes.